Goubermouche/Color-Picker/SRS.md

   ### 1.3 Target Audience
 This document is intended for both stakeholders and the developers of the application.
   ### 1.4 Additional Information
+The project is inspired by the Microsoft PowerToys color picker.
   ### 1.5 Contacts
 tupy.si.2019@skola.ssps.cz